elpozewaunig/8A-ThingsToDo/README.md

 ## Specials (optional)

 ### Subjects
-This data type was designed to enable automatic calculation for the next lesson after the school begins again, since this date was not fixed for a long time at still might be changed.
+This data type was designed to enable automatic calculation for the next lesson after school begins again, since this date was not fixed for a long time and still might be changed.
 Within the ``data`` folder, a folder named ``subjects`` can be created.
 Within it, there should be a file named ``subjects.txt``.
 Subjects can be entered using the following structure:

 Subject | 3-letter-weekdays separated by commas (Mon, Tue, ...)